HomeSTM32STM32 FDCAN Normal Mode Tutorial – Filters, RAM, and HAL Examples

 As I mentioned above, I am going to use the 2 peripherals of the same STM32 board.
 The board already have 2 transceivers, so all I needed to do was connect the CANH together and CANL together.
 Below is the mage of the connections.

-CubeMX Configuration
+STM32CubeMX Configuration

-The basic configuration of the cubeMX will remain same as we did in the previous tutorial.
+The basic configuration of the CubeMX will remain same as we did in the previous tutorial.
 The reason for this configuration is also explained there.

 Other than the message RAM, one more change you can notice is that I am using the RX Fifo 0 for the FDCAN1, and RX Fifo 1 for the FDCAN2.
 This is simply because the 2 Fifos are available and I want to write completely separate codes for them.

-As you can see the message RAM offset for the FDCAN1 is 0, and that of the FDCAN2 is 11 words.
+Note that the message RAM offset for the FDCAN1 is 0, and that of the FDCAN2 is 11 words.

 As per the application note AN5348, the FDCAN message RAM is 2560 words in size, which is equivalent to 10KB.
 This RAM is provided to store the different filters, RX buffers/FIFOs, the TX buffers etc.